 A Tech Executive Navigating Behavioral Interview Questions

-Tech Exec - tech executive behavioral interview
+Tech Exec - Behavioral Interview

 During a job interview, behavioral interview questions are increasingly popular, even for senior roles like a tech executive.
 These questions focus on your past experiences and how you handled specific situations, rather than hypotheticals.
 They give employers insight into your skills and personality traits.